ADDONS / SCALES

 - patients with moderate (6-13 points) or severe (>14 points) NIHSS scores were 3 times more likely to be placed in a nursing home after discharge and 8 times more likely to require rehabilitation therapy (Rundek 2000).

-- patients with a score of ≤ 4 are highly likely to have favorable clinical outcome irrespective of treatment
+- patients with a score of ≤ 4 are highly likely to have favorable clinical outcome regardless of treatment

 National Institute of Health Stroke Scale (NIHSS)